Process-optimized phase covariant quantum cloning: Transposition cloning

 Similarly, the transposition cloning of Eq. \eqref{Eq:phase-covariant-transpose-cloner} can be obtained by combining the hybrid cloner $\cE_{\text{hybrid}}:A\to \wt{B}C$ (Eq. \eqref{Eq:hybrid-transpose}) with the transpose map $\cE_{T_B}: \wt{B}\to B$ (Eq. \eqref{Eq:phase-covariant-transpose}).
 The construction is depicted in Fig. \ref{fig:modular-anti-cloner}, and we compare to the optimal map computed in Theorem \ref{Thm:transpose-cloning}.
 The composition of maps has the form

 where $A,B,C$ denote the quantum systems indicated in Figure ~\ref{fig:modular-cloner} and the subscript $T_{\wt{B}}$ denotes the partial transpose of system $\wt{B}$.

 The process fidelity of both maps are $\frac{3d-4}{d(d-1)(2d-1)}$, which is factor of $d$ smaller than the optimal cloner in Theorem \ref{Thm:1-2-cloner}.
 However, it is comparable to that of optimal transposition cloning channel with process fidelity of $6/d^2$.
-Hence in this case, the modular approach is asymptotically optimal in the process fidelity.
+Hence in this case, the modular approach is asymptotically optimal (i.e. as $d\to\infty$) in the process fidelity.